-International Raw Milk Cheese Appreciation Day is on April 20 this year.
+International Raw Milk Cheese Appreciation Day takes place on the third Saturday in October, and takes place on October 19 this year.
 Appreciate the delectable taste and texture of raw-milk cheese to celebrate.
 The main question is this — how is raw-milk cheese different from any other cheese?
 Raw milk cheese is made from organic and unprocessed milk, while most industry-manufactured cheese is made from pasteurized milk and contains preservatives.
 The industry-grade preservation process does kill the microbes but also kills the unique flavors.
 Though everyone will agree, killing microbes is more important than some flavors or textures.
 The biome present in milk consists of both good and bad bacteria.
 When preparing raw milk cheese, skilled artisans can strike a balance so that we enjoy the best of both worlds.

 History of International Raw Milk Cheese Appreciation Day